ShadowDraco/javascript-401d53-class43/README.md

 - Properly Documented for End Users
 - Live Demo & Presentation

+- Use 2 screens / components
+- Use and share state between components/screens

 ### Milestone 1 - MVP

 - Deliver your MVP for raw functionality
 - Your dev environment should be properly working
 - Other users should be able to scan your QR and see your app on any device
 - All of your core "features" should be working properly

+### Milestone 2 - Product Delivery (This Lab)

+As you complete your RNA, switch your focus to the user experience.

+- Quality and Thoughtful Styling using `css-in-js`
+- Right sized tap targets, good contrast
+- Dark and Light Modes
+- Well thought through UX

+### How to use locally?

+- run `npm i` to install all dependencies
+- run `npx expo start` to start the environment
+- scan the qr code with your phone to launch through `Expo Go`

+### What features does it have?

+- Custom splash screen logo
+- Custom backgrounds with themes
+- 4 Screens with Tab Navigation
+- Uses Youth Connect API
+  - login/signup
+  - rooms
+  - messages

+To use the app after opening simply log in

+- test user:
+  username: 'user'
+  password: 'pass'

+  join a room and read/send messages in the room